Multi-Objective Decision Optimization in PLEXOS® Integrated Energy Models

 Figure 3

-BI-OBJECTIVE Pareto Frontiers
+Bio-Objective Pareto Frontiers

-Tri-objective Pareto Frontiers
+Tri-Objective Pareto Frontiers

 The Bi-objective Pareto frontier example6 shows the set of Pareto optimal solutions (those that are not dominated by any other feasible solutions) for a problem.
 The shaded area represents the area of potentially feasible solutions,’ and those pareto optimal front solutions that are closer (with the lower Euclidean distance) to the ideal vector point are the preferred multi-objective solutions.
 The same Minimum Euclidean distance measure applies to optimum solutions in the tri-objective7 or any other multi-objective case.